 4. Seat belts for children who have outgrown their booster seats.

-It’s important to know which seat is required for your child and how to install a safety seat correctly.
-To ensure the safe use of car seats check out these child car seat safety resources.
+It’s important to know which seat your child needs and how to install a safety seat correctly.
+Ensure the safe use of car seats with these child car seat safety resources.

 Getting Your Driving License in Canada